netcore-jsa/unimus-useful-scripts/README.md

 **Unbackupables (.sh,.ps1)**
 - this script is creating config backups in Unimus via API from files found under specified directory
+- intended use is to push config backups to Unimus from an FTP for devices without CLI
 - available in linux shell and powershell versions

 Mandatory parameters:
 User needs to change Unimus hostname/IP, API token and root directory to reflect their environment.